Bayesian Spatial Predictive Synthesis: Introduction

 \section{Introduction}

-The modeling of spatial data-- data that are dispersed and linked to a geographical location-- has received considerable interest due to its abundance and relevance in numerous fields, such as economics, epidemiology, and climatology.
-Typically, these data are characterized by their spatial dependence and correlation, where ``neighbors'' share features and may be clustered within certain regions.
-As the features and outcomes are spatially dependent, taking into account that characteristic is critical to capture spatial heterogeneity and to predict unobserved locations.
-Several methods have been developed in response, such as geographically weighted regressions \citep{brunsdon1998geographically}, simultaneous autoregressive models \citep{anselin1988spatial}, and a class of hierarchical models based on latent spatial Gaussian process, e.g. spatial generalized linear mixed models \citep{diggle1998model}, spatially varying coefficient models \citep{gelfand2003spatial}, and spatial factor models \citep{wang2003generalized}.
+The modeling of spatial data-- data that are dispersed and linked to a geographical location-- has received considerable interest due to its abundance and relevance in numerous fields.
+These data are characterized by their spatial dependence and correlation, where ``neighbors'' share features and may be clustered within certain regions, and taking into account these characteristics is critical to capture spatial heterogeneity and to predict unobserved locations \citep[see, e.g.,][for the different models used for this problem]{brunsdon1998geographically,anselin1988spatial,diggle1998model,gelfand2003spatial,wang2003generalized}.
+Given the abundance and variety of spatial models, dealing with spatial model uncertainty is essential to achieve improved predictive accuracy and decision making.
+One popular way to achieve this in practice is through ensembling multiple models.